tobybreckon/bee-wi/README.txt

 *** About ***

-The SDK was developed to provide a method to control the BeeWi Scara Bee Camera Buggy via a TCP connection, allowing realtime automation and video transfer.
+The SDK was developed to provide a platfrom to communicate with the BeeWi Scara Bee Camera Buggy via a TCP connection, allowing realtime automation and video transfer.

 *** Provided Files ***

 In order to run the SDK python must have the following libraries installed:

-- OpenCV 2.1 (or later)
 - numpy (1.9 or later)
 - scipy (0.14 or later)

-All of the above have been included in the Libraries folder
+- OpenCV 2.1 (or later)

+Installation how-to is provided in the documentation.

 The SDK is provided as two python source files as follows: